 |Early influencers||Isaac Watts (1674-1748), William Wilberforce (1759-1833)||John Smyth (1570-1612), Roger Williams (1603-1683)|

 |Known for||Ministering to the poor and suffering; the Holiness Movement within 19th century Methodism sparked the Pentecostal movement in the 21st century.||Believer’s Baptism, congregational church government, and the separation of church and state.|

 The historic theological convictions of Methodists and Baptists are clear.
 However, in recent decades, disputes have occurred in each tradition over modern social issues, which have caused certain denominations and churches to minimize or mute their traditional beliefs.
 (Also see Do Methodists Drink Alcohol?)

 The liberal-progressive side in these traditions argues that churches must change to be relevant to modern society.
-The conservative side believes that the church must maintain its historical convictions to serve as an anchor to an ever-changing society.
+The conservative side believes the church must maintain its historical convictions to anchor an ever-changing society.

 |Christ||Jesus of Nazareth is God in human flesh; he is 100% God and 100% man; he is the eternal second person of Trinity.||Same|

 |Sin||Due to Adam’s sin, all people at birth are sinful and destined for eternal damnation.||Same; some Baptists believe in “Total Depravity,” which states that sin affects every aspect of a human being.|